WildestDuck8/Minto-Pack/README.md

 To install the resource pack, download "Minto Resource Pack" and ensure that it remains as a non-zipped folder.
 In the Minecraft menu, open up the resource packs folder and drag the Minto Resource pack there.

+Skins done by myself, audio taken from Mint Fantome

 ------------------------------------------------------